 NW CSC Partnership with Tribes

-The NW CSC's interest in fostering lasting partnerships with NW tribes extends to all aspects of its operations, including science planning and implementation, the allocation of funding for climate projects, and the creation of training and education opportunities.
-A blueprint for this collaboration is described in the NW CSC Tribal Engagement Strategy, which was adopted in August 2013 and is the first and only document of its kind within the Climate Science Center network.
-The NW CSC has extended an invitation to each of the 52 tribes to participate in its Stakeholder Advisory Committee (SAC); this influential group helps identify climate research priorities and opportunities for collaboration and coordination in the Northwest.
+The NW CASC's interest in fostering lasting partnerships with NW tribes extends to all aspects of its operations, including science planning and implementation, the allocation of funding for climate projects, and the creation of training and education opportunities.
+A blueprint for this collaboration is described in the NW CASC Tribal Engagement Strategy, which was adopted in August 2013 and is the first and only document of its kind within the Climate Science Center network.
+The NW CASC has extended an invitation to each of the 52 tribes to participate in its Stakeholder Advisory Committee (SAC); this influential group helps identify climate research priorities and opportunities for collaboration and coordination in the Northwest.

 Assessing Tribal Resource Vulnerabilities

-In fiscal years 2012 and 2013, the NW CSC funded eight projects focused on the vulnerabilities of culturally significant tribal resources, including plants, berries, shellfish, lamprey, and eulachon.
+In fiscal years 2012 and 2013, the NW CASC funded eight projects focused on the vulnerabilities of culturally significant tribal resources, including plants, berries, shellfish, lamprey, and eulachon.
 Many of these projects incorporate and prioritize the use of Traditional Ecological Knowledge (TEK) to help assess changes in resource availability and inform management decisions.
 Blending TEK with western science represents a unique opportunity for understanding linked social, cultural, and natural resource impacts from climate change.
-The NW CSC plans to continue to expand this productive engagement with tribes as we move into the future.
+The NW CASC plans to continue to expand this productive engagement with tribes as we move into the future.

 Federally Recognized Native American Tribes